kanishka-sahoo/pesu-for-dummies/index.md

 ## SPECIAL MENTIONS: THE COOL SENIORS

 ### The Legendary Rowlet Owl
 No junior doesn't know about him.
 He is everywhere, on Reddit, on Discord and on WhatsApp, answering juniors' doubts and giving priceless life and academic advice.
-Bro is a (blah) in (idk), and spends his free time with us juniors, usually dropping in some anecdotes and old memories.
+Bro spends his free time with us juniors, usually dropping in some anecdotes and old memories.
 You rock, Rowlet-senpai!!
 Social links:
 * [Reddit: r/rowlet-owl](https://www.reddit.com/user/rowlet-owl/)
 * [Discord: @rowletowl](https://discordapp.com/users/543143780925177857)